Justin Cross

-Justin Cross (born August 19, 1959) is a former American football offensive tackle who played professionally in the National Football League (NFL) with the Buffalo Bills from 1982 to 1986.
-He played college football for Western State.
+Justin Cross (born August 19, 1959) is a Canadian former professional football player who was an offensive tackle in the National Football League (NFL) with the Buffalo Bills from 1982 to 1986.
+He played college football for Western State Mountaineers.
 He originally went to Western State for skiing, not football.
 During his five-year career as a Buffalo Bill, Cross played in 44 games and started 16 of them.
 In 1983, he played in 15 games and started 13 of them at right tackle.